ostracod/breadbytecode-asm/README.md

 `DATA values`
 Provides constant values for a jump table or the application data region.

+`DESC text`
+Adds a line to the description region of a function or file.

 `INCLUDE path`
 Incorporates additional assembly code in the given file.